1-on-1 Coaching

 Movement and Arm Swing Consultant for:

-• Trinity Western University Spartans Men’s Volleyball Team
+Trinity Western University Spartans Men’s Volleyball Team

-• University of Alberta Golden Bears Volleyball Team
+University of Alberta Golden Bears Volleyball Team

-• UC Santa Barbara Women’s Volleyball Team
+UC Santa Barbara Women’s Volleyball Team

-• Thompson Rivers University Men’s and Women’s Volleyball Team
+Thompson Rivers University Men’s and Women’s Volleyball Team

-• University of Saskatchewan Men’s Volleyball Team
+University of Saskatchewan Men’s Volleyball Team

 How It Works

-Most athletes come to me because they haven’t been able to get the results they’re looking for.
-Whether they’re working towards playing pain-free, recovering from an injury, or improving their performance, they feel stuck.
-Most of these athletes have tried lots of different things to achieve their goals in the past, yet they’re still in pain and they are still not seeing the results they want in their sport.
-They are near the end of their rope and ready to accept that this just may be “the way it is”.
-If this sounds like your story, you’re in the right place.
+Most athletes come to me because they haven’t been able to get the results they’re after.
+Whether they’re trying to play pain-free, recover from an injury, or improve their performance, they feel stuck.
+Many have already tried a long list of solutions — but they’re still in pain, still not progressing, and starting to believe that this might just be “the way it is.”

 The Process

-• Olympians
+Olympians

 4

-• Professional Volleyball Players
+Professional Volleyball Players

-• National Team Volleyball Players
+National Team Volleyball Players

-• Professionals From Other Sports
+Professionals From Other Sports

 Jesse Elser - Team Canada & Professional in France